Interview Tips

 Whichever type of interview you are required to attend you will need to prepare in the same way.

-• Prepare some answers about why you want the job, what your strengths and weaknesses are, and any relevant work or life experience.
+- Prepare and practice some answers* about why you want the job, what your strengths and weaknesses are, and any relevant work or life experience.

 What to Wear